AritraC1/Java/README.md

 # JAVA

 ## About
-All the Basic concepts of Java, OOPs, DSA in Java and some Practice-Projects along with practice problems and other resources.
+All the Basic concepts of Java, OOPs, DSA in Java and some practice projects and problems and other resources.

 ## Concept-based Projects